wallix/WALLIX-PuTTY/README.md

 See http://www.chiark.greenend.org.uk/~sgtatham/putty/ for the original PuTTY program and a complete documentation.

-WALLIX PutTTY is a fork of the Jakub Kortla work: http://jakub.kotrla.net/putty/
+WALLIX PuTTY is a fork of the Jakub Kortla work: http://jakub.kotrla.net/putty/